 Magnetic pickup can be in the form of one big magnet or six separate pieces.
 These are then placed in a bobbin and are wrapped around by 8000 to 10,000 turns of fine copper wire.

 Some pickups make use of screws as pole pieces.
-With this arrangement, the height of screw and hence the distance to the string can be adjusted.
-Less of the distance between the two, stronger is the current signal generated.
+With this arrangement, the height of the screw and hence the distance to the string can be adjusted.
+The lesser the distance between the two, the stronger the current signal generated.

-Creation of an electrical signal by the pickup coils was explained in previous section.
-These single coils act as an antenna for all types of electromagnetic energy in their vicinity.
-They can pick up undesired signals from sources such as computers, appliances and even the guitar amps processing their own signals.
+The creation of an electrical signal by the pickup coils was explained in the previous section.
+These single-coils act as an antenna for all types of electromagnetic energy in their vicinity.
+They can pick up undesired signals from sources such as computers, appliances, and even the guitar amps processing their own signals.
 These unwanted signals manifest themselves as a humming sound.

 Different Magnets Used In Magnetic Pickups